home-assistant/developers.home-assistant/docs/documentation_standards.md

 * Don't put two spaces after a period and avoid the "Oxford comma".
 * There is no limit for the line length.
 You are allowed to write in a flowing text style.
 This will make it easier to use the GitHub online editor in the future.
 * Be objective and not gender favoring, polarizing, race related or religion inconsiderate.
-* The case of brand names, services, protocols, components and platforms must match its respective counterpart. e.g., "Z-Wave" **not** "Zwave", "Z-wave", "Z Wave" or "ZWave".
+* The case of brand names, services, protocols, integrations and platforms must match its respective counterpart. e.g., "Z-Wave" **not** "Zwave", "Z-wave", "Z Wave" or "ZWave".
 Also, "Input Select" **not** "input select" or "Input select".
 * Do not use ALL CAPITALS for emphasis - use italics instead.

-## Component and Platform Pages
+## Integration and Platform Pages

 * The **Configuration Variables** section must use the `{% configuration %}` tag.
 * Configuration variables must document the requirement status (`false` or `true`).